-When a user needs to understand, manipulate, or edit a group of information that is text-based and has the same content structure.
+We present tables when a user needs to understand, manipulate, or edit a set of numeric or textual information that has the same content structure.

 To allow a user to focus on their task at hand, tables consist of 3 modes: Default mode, Batch Action mode, and Edit mode.